Perlence/fishify/README.md

 # fishify

-Modify environment in fish shell with variables from script output.
+Modify environment in fish shell with variables from script output, e.g. `ssh-add`.

 ## Installation